Extravi/server-security/README.md

 reboot
 ```

-Install required packages
+Install required packages:

 ```bash
 apt install unattended-upgrades ufw libpam-google-authenticator
 ```

-Create non-root user then set a password
+Create non-root user then set a password:

 ```bash
 useradd -G sudo -m example -s /bin/bash passwd example
 ```

-In a new terminal, paste the public ssh key; you will be prompted for a password
+In a new terminal, paste the public ssh key; you will be prompted for a password:

 ```bash
 ssh-copy-id example@127.0.0.1
 ```

-Download and run the script as the newly created user
+Download and run the script as the newly created user:

 ```bash
 wget -O secure-server.sh https://raw.githubusercontent.com/Extravi/server-security/main/secure-server.sh